Ellerhold/fs2es-indexer/README.md

 Install the dependencies:
 - Python3 (Debian package: `python3`)
-- PyYAML (Debian package: `python3-yaml`)
+- PyYAML (Use a venv - see below)
 - Python-ElasticSearch v8 or higher (Use a venv - see below)
 - Optional: Package `pyfanotify` (Use a venv - see below) if you want to use the fanotify changes watcher
-- a running ElasticSearch instance v8 or higher (see [ElasticSearch installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#install-elasticsearch))
+- a running ElasticSearch instance v9 or higher (see [ElasticSearch installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#install-elasticsearch), v8 should work too)

 And download the content of this repo to a directory (e.g. `/opt/fs2es-indexer`).